zhaff/CleanWP/README.md

 # CleanWP
-Clean all files your WordPress directory
+PHP script to clean all files in your WordPress directory from Malware codes.

 ## Instructions
 1. Copy file scandir.php to your WordPress directory